THE CHARMING CITY OF VALLADOLID, MEXICO

 You can find this unassuming charmer next door to the San Servicio church.
 The backyard at El Atrio del Mayab is relaxing and cozy and the decorative lights make it especially romantic at night.
 Grab a bite to eat under the stars and try their selection of one-of-a-kind margaritas.
 Finish your meal off with their decadent chocolate mousse

 This bar and grill is the place to come if you’re craving something other than Mexican food.
 On one side they serve up tasty hamburgers and pizza on wooden cutting boards.
 We highly recommend the spinach dip and the brie and chipotle chicken pizza.
 On the other side is a bar, that has a dance floor where they play salsa music on the weekends!

 Ready to visit Valladolid?
-If you’re still debating whether you should go to Valladolid, we’ll end this by saying that it’s one of our favorite places to experience authentic Maya and Mexican culture.
+If you’re still debating whether you should go, we’ll end this by saying that it’s one of our favorite places to experience authentic Maya and Mexican culture.
 In 2019 we spent six months traveling Mexico and I went to Valladolid three separate times.
-If you don’t stop by this colorful town on your visit to the Yucatán, you’re surely missing out!
+If you don’t stop by this colorful town on your visit to the Yucatán, you’re missing out!

 It costs nothing to share it!
 Help support the blog and click the share buttons or save the pin.
 Thank you!